rohangokhale/Social-Messenger-Service/README.md

 # Getting Started

-To quickly run the project on the command line, head to the root folder and enter: gradlew bootRun to start the application.
-You can then access the endpoints at http://localhost:8080/endpointname.
+To quickly run the project on the command line, clone the project, then head to the root folder and enter:

+gradlew bootRun

+to start the application.

-Example: http://localhost:8080/mymessages	username: superman password: superman The preferred way to play around with the application is with Postman.
-For the basic authentication field, use username:superman and password:superman.
+The preferred way to play around with the application is with Postman (https://www.getpostman.com/postman).
+You can also use curl (example calls provided below), as well as simply using a web browser (example: http://localhost:8080/endpointname.)
+Please see the API below for available endpoints and request methods.

+<b>Basic Authentication is enabled for all endpoints.</b> You can use username: dwight and password: dwight for testing out the service.